SuperAuguste/disdb/README.md

 ## Heroku

 - Set up a heroku app
-- Add config variable to the 'Settings / Config Vars' tab in heroku.
+- In the 'Settings / Config Vars' tab in heroku:
+  - Set the port numbers
+  - Set the token var